tomraithel/node-teamseer-client/README.md

 ## Tests

-In order to run the tests, make sure that the `.env` file within the root directory is set up correctly. (see .env.example as reference)
+In order to run the tests, make sure that the `.env` file within the root directory is set up correctly (see `.env.example` as reference).

 ## Note